hyojeong-son/hyojeong-son.github.io/index.md

 ### Graduate Student-Led Reading Program, WashU (Spring 2020)
 Organized and led a reading group for math undergraduates, focusing on sandpiles.

+---

+## Awards and Scholarships
+<a id="awards"></a>

+- **Lisa Tanzi and Charles Egerton Endowed Graduate Fellowship** (2024)
+  Awarded by the University of Washington Department of Mathematics.

+- **Summer Math Scholarship** (2018)
+  Awarded by the Stony Brook University Mathematics Department; covered two semesters of tuition.

+- **Undergraduate Recognition Award for Academic Excellence** (2018)
+  Awarded by Stony Brook University; university-wide recognition for outstanding academic accomplishments.

+- **Director of the IT Promotion Center Award** (2017)
+  Awarded to the top three student presenters at the World IT Show in South Korea.

+- **Academic Excellence Scholarships** (2015–2017)
+  Awarded by Stony Brook University; merit-based scholarship covering three years of tuition.